nuprl/website/blog/_src/posts/2016-11-02-beta-reduction-part-1.md

 <!-- more -->

 # Introduction
 This post is aimed at myself around 18 months ago.
-At the time, I had spent a fair amount of time programming, taken a funcitonal programming class, and been introduced to the λ-calculus.
+At the time, I had spent a fair amount of time programming, taken a functional programming class, and been introduced to the λ-calculus.
 Despite that, I didn't really understand how the λ-calculus was really used in PL research and how it really worked.
 When I was asked to prove a novel theorem about β-reduction, I really struggled.
 I spent a lot of time looking online for an explanation of the proofs I could understand.
 This series of posts is my attempt to rectify that.

-This first post briefly introduces the λ-calculus and explains β-reduction through a formally defined semantics and examples in Racket, OCaml, and Haskell.
+This first post briefly introduces the λ-calculus and explains β-reduction through a formally defined semantics and examples in [Racket](https://racket-lang.org/), [OCaml](http://ocaml.org/), and [Haskell](https://www.haskell.org/).
 My goal in this post is to develop an intuition about what β-reduction is and how it works.
 In a followup post, I'll explain how to prove that β-reduction is confluent.

 # The λ-Calculus

-The λ-calculus is a simple model of computation developed by Alonzo Church.
+The λ-calculus is a simple model of computation developed by [Alonzo Church](https://en.wikipedia.org/wiki/Alonzo_Church).
 The λ-calculus has three different syntactic forms: variables, anonymous functions (lambdas), and function application.
-The BNF for the λ-calculus is as follows:
+The [BNF](http://matt.might.net/articles/grammars-bnf-ebnf/) for the λ-calculus is as follows:

 ```
 e ::= x